mackelab/machine-learning-I/README.md

 Many of the figures in slides and in the lecture notes are taken from the [Book Pattern Recognition and Machine Learning](http://research.microsoft.com/en-us/um/people/cmbishop/prml/index.htm), which Chris Bishop kindly provides on his [website](http://research.microsoft.com/en-us/um/people/cmbishop/prml/webfigs.htm).
 The book is also the primary recommended textbook for the course.

-If you find any errors or want to make suggestions, please drop me an email or issue a pull request.

 # List of lectures and exercises

 [to be added at the end]

 Note: The material in lecture notes 2 and 3 (introduction to probability theory and Gaussian models) was originally added to the course after it had become apparent in the lecture on Bayesian inference that not all students had a sufficient background in probability theory for the course.
 The material in lecture 2 and 3 was originally taught AFTER the introduction to Bayesian inference-- for the repository, we sorted the slides in logical rather than chronological order, but this possibly has resulted in some statements in slides having become non-sensical or at least odd.
+In addition, the number of lectures is NOT consistent between the slides and the lecture notes.

+Course material is provided 'as is', and includes multiple typos, sloppy citations, errors, inaccuracies and omissions.
+If you find any errors or want to make suggestions, please drop me an email or (better even) fixe them and issue a pull request for them to be included.
+Also make sure to add yourself to the list of contributors at the end of this document.

 # Original course description